bitExpert/cs-scsslint/README.md

     sudo gem install scss-lint

-Add the "" package to the dev-dependencies section of your package.json file which resides in the root folder of your project:
+Add the "bitexpert-cs-scsslint" package to the dev-dependencies section of your package.json file which resides in the root folder of your project:

     "devDependencies": {